carlosyanez/uofgdataanalyticsreport/README.md

 This template has been created using [{indiedown}](https://cynkra.github.io/indiedown/index.html).

-Images are logos are property of the University of Glasgow.
+Images and logos are property of the University of Glasgow.
 They are used  here with the sole purpose of generating university reports or assignments.